OlivierJoris/Dynamic-memory-allocation/README.md

-# info-0012-dynamic-memory
+# Dynamic memory allocation
-Dynamic memory allocation for INFO-0012
+Dynamic memory allocation implemented in Assembly language.
+This project has been realized as part of the *Computation structures* course given by Pascal Fontaine and Laurent Mathy at the University of Liège during the 2020-2021 academic year.